Welcome to today's edition of the Rush 24-7 podcast.

 Yikes.

-We want every one of them to go over them and blame him for everything.
+And then, of course, Democrats, Schumer, et cetera, after the written opinions, memorandums written by Roberts while he was a government lawyer, we want every one of them to go over them and blame him for everything.

 I'll tell you what, I think this guy Roberts has got a sense of humor.

-I was reading, and this is in the Wall Street Journal, a little bit of his dissent in a um in the case uh Rancho Viejo, in which the majority allowed Fish and Wildlife Service, a federal agency, to order a land developer to move a fence on his own property here in California in order to accommodate an endangered toad.
+I was reading, and this is in the Wall Street Journal, a little bit of his dissent in a rancho, in the case Rancho Viejo, in which the majority allowed Fish and Wildlife Service, a federal agency, to order a land developer to move a fence on his own property here in California in order to accommodate an endangered toad.

 Interstate commerce.

-Judge Roberts, in his dissent, wrote, quote, the hapless toad, for reasons of its own, lives its entire life in California and is not affected by interstate commerce.
+Judge Roberts in his dissent wrote, quote, the hapless toad, for reasons of its own, lives its entire life in California and is not affected by interstate commerce.

-Let's expand the commerce clause to cover toads in California.
+This guy has a sense of humor because, you know, again, making fun of the pretensions, let's expand the commerce clause to cover toads in California.

 This guy we need desperately on the Supreme Court.

-Taking your calls on an open line Friday at 1-800-282-2882 coming up after this.
+I'm Roger Hedgecock in for Russia Limbaugh taking your calls on an open line Friday at 1-800-282-2882 coming up after this.

-Um talking about um our friend down under talking about uh the um latest bomb attacks and urging uh America and Britain to hold firm.
+What a staunch guy talking about Our friend down under talking about the latest bomb attacks and urging America and Britain to hold firm, a very, very interesting guy, and I appreciate him being in the country.

 He was in London as well today.

-And so when she gets to the Senate, what is she going to do on the on the Patriot Act?
+But then of course she has a base who are crazy wacko Howard Dean type people and so when she gets to the Senate what is she going to do on the on the Patriot Act?

-Uh candidate Hillary Clinton's got to be voting no, or the crazies will be all over.
+Because President Hillary Clinton should be voting yes candidate Hillary Clinton's got to be voting no or the crazies will be all over.

 So I suggest a new category of vote in the United States Senate.

-I think that for senators so conflicted like this, there ought to be the ability to vote yes and no.
+I think that for senators so conflicted like this, there ought to be the ability to vote yes and no because you got to be on all sides of these because that's why, well, that's the way I have to be.